 Bluebonnets: The State Flower of Texas & the Story Behind My Painting Texas Bloom

-Posted by Kristina Horton on
+Posted by Kris Horton on

 If you've ever driven through Texas in April, you already know the feeling.
 That first flash of blue along the highway, spreading out into wide open fields — it stops you every time, no matter how many springs you've seen it.